Mini Electric Review

 Reinventing a classic is always a risky game.
 Mini aficionados were up in arms when BMW unveiled the revamped and reborn model in 2001, but the new car proved a hit and has gone more or less unchanged since – in style and character, at least.

 That means that when Mini announces it’s doing away with the engine, there were sharp intakes of breath.
 A Mini relies on sharp handling and fun behind the wheel as cornerstones of its appeal.
 Can it really be as good with an electric motor?
 Well, the company thinks so, and has released the Mini Electric with a brisk 181bhp powerplant, three trim levels and trademark styling to compete against the likes of the Honda E, Renault Zoe, Nissan Leaf and increasing numbers of small electric cars.
+It was originally released in 2020, but given a facelift in 2021 with a few visual tweaks and some extra creature comforts.

 Things you want to know about an electric Mini – how quick is it, how expensive is it, how far can I go on a battery charge?
 To answer the first question, it’s brisk, with nearly as much power as the petrol-powered Mini Cooper S. More on that below.
 Price?
 Pretty similar to a lot of rivals when it comes to monthly leasing costs.
 A bit pricier than some, a bit less than others.